-18.14 Jury Duty Leave
+18.4 Jury Duty Leave

 An employee serving on jury duty shall be excused from his/her regular shift in order to fulfill such service.
-In the event that an employee assigned to 24-hour shifts is released from jury duty by 1700 hours on a day he/she would normally be scheduled to work, he/she shall contact the on-duty battalion chief; should the on-duty battalion chief so contacted determine that the employee's return to duty would serve the Employer's legitimate business needs he/she may direct the employee to return to duty.
+If an employee assigned to 24-hour shifts is released from jury duty by 1700 hours on a day he/she would normally be scheduled to work, he/she shall contact his/her immediate supervisor; should the immediate supervisor so contacted determine that the employee's return to duty would serve the Employer's legitimate business needs he/she may direct the employee to return to duty.
 An employee assigned to 24-hour shifts shall be released from duty by no later than 2000 hours when scheduled for jury duty the following day.

-In the event that an employee assigned to a 40-hour/week schedule is released from jury duty by 1500 hours on a day he/she would normally be scheduled to work, he/she shall make reasonable effort to contact his/her immediate supervisor; should the immediate supervisor so contacted determine that the employee's return to duty would serve the Employer's legitimate business needs he/she may direct the employee to return to duty.
+If an employee assigned to a 40-hour/week schedule is released from jury duty by 1500 hours on a day he/she would normally be scheduled to work, he/she shall make reasonable effort to contact his/her immediate supervisor; should the immediate supervisor so contacted determine that the employee's return to duty would serve the Employer's legitimate business needs he/she may direct the employee to return to duty.
 An employee assigned to a 40-hour/week schedule shall be released from duty by no later than 1700 hours when scheduled for jury duty the following day.

 An employee serving on jury duty shall continue to receive his/her regular salary.
-For any day the employee is paid by the City while on jury duty, the employee shall reimburse the City any funds, except parking and mileage allowance, received as a result of that day's jury duty.
+For any day the employee is paid by the City while on jury duty, the employee shall reimburse the City any funds, except parking and mileage allowance, received because of that day's jury duty.

-18.15 Family & Medical Leave
+18.5 Family & Medical Leave